Delayed Bidirectional Alignment via Disentangled Audio Semantics for Audio-Visual Segmentation: Method

 \section{Method}

 We propose an end-to-end Disentangled Audio Semantics and Delayed Bidirectional Alignment framework (DDAVS).
-As shown in \cref{fig:overview}, the framework comprises three key components: (1) Audio Query Module (AQM) converts audio features into a compact set of disentangled semantic queries anchored to a prototype bank; (2) Contrastive Optimization Module (COM) refines these queries via contrastive learning; and (3) Audio-Visual Alignment Module (AVAM) employs multi-stage dual cross-attention to align both modalities progressively and bidirectionally.
+As shown in \cref{fig:overview}, the framework comprises three key complementary components: (1) Audio Query Module (AQM) converts audio features into a compact set of disentangled semantic queries anchored to a prototype bank; (2) Contrastive Optimization Module (COM) refines these queries via contrastive learning; and (3) Audio-Visual Alignment Module (AVAM) employs multi-stage dual cross-attention to align both modalities progressively and bidirectionally.
+Formally, given a raw audio waveform $A_a$ and its corresponding video clip of frames $I_v$, the audio feature $E_a = \mathcal{E}_a(A_a)$ and visual feature $E_v = \mathcal{E}_v(I_v)$ are extracted by their encoders $\mathcal{E}_a$ and $\mathcal{E}_v$. $H_v^i$ denotes the visual feature after the $i$-th decoder stage.
+The inference pipeline is: